fl0ffy/PowerShell-Cookbook/README.md

 ### **Start-BasicJupyterContainer.ps1**

 This script uses Docker to start a container named `Lab` using the latest `jupyter/minimal-notebook` image from DockerHub.
-Once the container is started a new firefox window will open the notebook.
+Once the container is started the notebook will open in the default browser.
 This script can be run multiple times regardless of the status of the `Lab` container and will not clobber a container if it already exists in any condition.
+To enable persistenct, a volume will be mounted to the container from a folder on the users desktop named `jupyter-container-vol`.
+(Note: if the folder does not exist, this script will create it)

 </br>